Twelve Core Challenges and Fifty Rapid Responses

 Public demand is typically for stability rather than symbolism.
 The Good Friday/Belfast Agreement, approved by referendum North and South, authorised constitutional change by consent while leaving the post-consent structure undefined.

 The Parity Accord fills that structural gap.
 It does not replace consent; it gives consent constitutional form.
-By reducing uncertainty, protecting identity, and structuring governance to prevent domination, it is designed to reduce rather than increase political risk.
+By reducing uncertainty, protecting identity, and structuring governance against domination, it is designed to reduce political risk rather than increase it.

-Public behaviour in referenda is typically driven less by abstract preference than by perceived risk.
+Public behaviour in referenda is often shaped less by abstract preference than by perceived risk.
 Where uncertainty dominates, fear becomes decisive.

 Legitimacy, Implementation & Sovereignty (38–50)